Thinking, Praying, and Living the Faith: A Theology, Worship, and Education Conference at Big Tent 2013

 Thinking, praying, living ... who we are, what we believe, and what we resolve to do (see Book of Order, F-2.01) ...
 These things are deeply interrelated; indeed, they make up the Christian life.

-The Christian life is shaped by our thinking the faith, praying the faith, and living the faith.
-Conference participants will reflect on the inner relationship among the content of our faith, our prayer and worship, and our whole lives.
-We will try to help each other live into a fuller appreciation of how we are shaped as disciples of Jesus Christ.
+Participants in this Theology, Worship, and Education partner conference at Big Tent 2013 (August 1-3, Louisville) will explore and reflect on the inner relationships among the content of our faith, our prayer and worship, and our whole lives.
+In so doing, we will try to help each other live into a fuller appreciation of how we are shaped as disciples of Jesus Christ.

 Ronald Edwards Peters is an internationally known preacher, educator, and adviser on social witness policy and urban theological education, serving on the board of directors for the Association of Theological Schools.
 He is the eighth president of the Interdenominational Center in Atlanta, an ecumenical consortium of six historically black theological schools.
 Prior to ITC, he was Henry L. Hillman Professor of Urban Ministry at Pittsburgh Theological Seminary and founding director of its Metro-Urban Institute.
 Peters received a BA from Southern University, an MDiv from Gordon-Conwell Theological Seminary, and a PhD (education) from the University of Massachusetts Amherst.
 His writing and academic work reflect his deep commitment to the inclusive evangelism and justice ministry in the changing times of our global and urbanized society.